devPatrick575/CIS321_Group2_Project_Idea.txt/Final-Report.md

  - Searching and sorting options should also be provided for better user experience.

 ### Non-Functional Requirements (Hmouda, Lecture 1)
 **Security** – The system must ensure the secure handling of user data, especially during transactions.
 All sensitive data, such as payment information, user account information (email, passwords, etc.), must be encrypted, and the system must comply with industry standards.
-The platform will support SSL encryption for all transactions and protect stored data with encryption and role-based access control (RBAC).
+The platform will support SSL encryption for all transactions and protect stored data with encryption and role-based access control (Orszula, 2024).
  - Data handling must comply with the most up-to-date standards for credit/debit card transactions.

-**Performance** – The system will provide a responsive experience for users, with page load times within a reasonable time frame (e.g. under 2 seconds) for all major features.
+**Performance** – The system will provide a responsive experience for users, with page load times within a reasonable time frame (e.g. under 2 seconds) for all major features (Stojanovic, 2022).
  - This could include room search, reservation, checkout, etc.
  - User actions, such as searching for rooms and processing reservations, should also be performant and load within 2 seconds for the best possible user experience.
  - Performance tests will be used to validate system response times.